Head and neck cancer refers to a cancer that begins in one of these areas:

 - HPV virus is linked to some head and neck cancers.
 HPV is a virus passed through sexual contact.

 Your healthcare provider will do a physical exam.
-If you have symptoms, your healthcare provider will also take skin samples for testing.
+If you have symptoms, your healthcare provider will also take skin/tissue samples for testing.
 This is called a biopsy.
 A biopsy is the way to know for sure if your symptoms are caused by cancer or something else.

 Treatment depends on: